 Nancy is working to understand and innovate the frontline customer experience.
 She studies retail and service marketing with a focus on employee-customer interactions, and is also interested in understanding the role of emotions and affective states on consumer behavior.
 Nancy’s work has been published in leading journals including the Journal of Marketing, the Journal of Consumer Research, the Journal of Marketing Research, and the Journal of Service Research.
 Her research has been featured in Forbes, Time, U.S. News & World Report, The Financial Express, Science Daily, NPR, and The Washington Post Magazine.

 Nancy was honored as a Marketing Science Institute Young Scholar in 2015 for her early career contributions to the field of marketing, and her research recently won a Marketing Science Institute grant.
 She was also recognized as a finalist for the AMA Retailing and Pricing Special Interest Group Young Scholar Award.
-She regularly reviews for a number of marketing journals and academic conferences, and actively serves on the editorial review boards for the Journal of the Academy of Marketing Science and the Journal of Service Research.
+She regularly reviews for a number of marketing journals and academic conferences, and actively serves on the editorial review boards for the Journal of the Academy of Marketing Science, the Journal of Service Research, and both the Service Research, and Technology, Interactive and Social Media editorial review boards at the Journal of Business Research.

-Her industry background includes eight years of service management, marketing research, and consulting experience with Insperity, BSI Consulting, and Accenture.
+Her industry background includes eight years of service management, marketing research, and consulting experience with Accenture, BSI Consulting, and Insperity.
 Nancy has taught Introduction to Marketing, Marketing Management, Marketing Research, Service Marketing Strategy, and Consumer Behavior, and enjoys bringing marketing concepts to life in her undergraduate and MBA classes.

 Originally from Houston, Texas, Nancy is fan of art museums, breakfast tacos, Boston Terriers, and the Texas Longhorns.
 When not researching or teaching, she can be found enjoying bad 1980’s movies with her husband Chris.